 - Nitrous oxide (a weak general anesthetic) was discovered in 1848.

-- Edward Angle invented orthodontic brackets 1915.
+- Edward Angle invented orthodontic brackets in 1915.

 - Blue is the most popular toothbrush color.